MartinThoma/MartinThoma.github.io/_posts/2011-10-22-understanding-python-lists.md

 [1, 2, 3, [4, 5, 6, [...]]]
 {% endhighlight %}

-Do you know more examples of unexpected behaviour of python lists?
+Do you know more examples of unexpected behavior of python lists?
 Please share them in the comments!